White House officials are discussing plans to replace HHS Secretary Alex Azar - Local News 8

 As the coronavirus spreads across the nation, the Trump administration has been criticized for its handling of the pandemic, namely by governors, on both sides of the aisle, in desperate need of critical supplies for their states as the President has moved forward on indicating that many states can reopen by May 1.

 More than 97% of the US population is currently under a stay-at-home or shelter-in-place order as the coronavirus continues to upend life and the US economy.
-As of Saturday, more than 50,000 Americans have died from the virus and the number of cases is nearing the 1,000,000 mark.
+As of Saturday, more than 50,000 Americans have died from the virus and the number of cases is nearing 1 million.

 In a statement Saturday night, deputy White House secretary Judd Deere said, “The Department of Health and Human Services, under the leadership of Secretary Azar, continues to lead on a number of the President’s priorities.
 Any speculation about personnel is irresponsible and a distraction from our whole-of-government response to COVID-19.”

-Note: CORRECTION: This story has been updated to correct the number of coronavirus cases.